 My focus is to share the truth for justice. #Justice4Australia has a threefold plan: 1) Psychology 2) Justice 3) Power.
 Psychology: I’ve made threads on Psychology classics (e.g. On Being Sane in Insane Places) and contemporary pieces (e.g. Neuroplasticity, Trauma Informed Care, Power Threat Meaning Framework) that have transformed people’s lives.

-I’ve made threads on trauma-informed Tools for Wellbeing (e.g. Threat System vs Peace System; Intimacy and Play; Window of Tolerance; Self-Esteem: (competition) vs Self-Compassion: (collaboration), Three Phase Approach to Heal Trauma) so that it is possible for anyone to cultivate wellbeing.
+I’ve made threads on trauma-informed tools for survival and wellbeing (e.g. Threat System vs Peace System; Intimacy and Play; Window of Tolerance; Self-Esteem: (competition) vs Self-Compassion: (collaboration), Three Phase Approach to Healing Trauma) to help everyone to have a basic understanding of survival and wellbeing.

-Justice: Trauma endures when we fail to break the cycle: the negative operation of power.
-Neuroscience and wisdom traditions now converge: safety, truth, freedom, health and wellbeing are a benefit for all.
+Justice: Trauma endures when we fail to break the cycles: the negative operation of power.
+Neuroscience and wisdom traditions converge: safety, truth, freedom, health and wellbeing benefit us all.
 We have the science.
 We have the technology.
-The 21st century only needs humans willing to break the cycle: the negative operation of power.
+The 21st century needs each one of us to break the cycle of injustice and trauma, together, one day at a time. #YouBelong

-I have made a petition – I Can’t Call Australia Home: Trauma Informed Care – that calls on the Australian Government to implement all recommendations from the 2021 Human Rights Watch World Report: Australia and to partner with Blue Knot Foundation National Centre of Excellence for Complex Trauma for a Trauma Informed Australia:
+I have made a petition – I Can’t Call Australia Home: Trauma Informed Care – that calls on the Australian Government to implement all recommendations from the 2021 Human Rights Watch World Report: Australia and to partner with Blue Knot Foundation National Centre of Excellence for Complex Trauma for a Trauma Informed Australia to help raise awareness of the link between injustice and trauma:

 Power: The negative operation/s of “power” (i.e. a family member, educator, employee/er, government, religious institution, war, climate change) triggers our “threat” system: we then fight, run, freeze or collapse to stay alive.